eleev/swift-design-patterns/README.md

 - **Reactor:** is an event handling pattern for handling service requests delivered concurrently to a service handler by one or more inputs
 - **Read Write Lock:** allows concurrent access for read-only operations, while write operations require exclusive access
 - **Scheduler:** is the method by which work specified by some means is assigned to resources that complete the work
-- **Thread Pool** maintains multiple threads waiting for tasks to be allocated for concurrent execution by the supervising program
+- **Thread Pool:** maintains multiple threads waiting for tasks to be allocated for concurrent execution by the supervising program
 - **Thread-Local Storage:** is a computer programming method that uses static or global memory local to a thread

 ## 🏛 Architectural Patterns